 PCA holds a spring art contest annually to showcase the varied artistic abilities of students in grades K-12.
 General information about the show as well as contest rules, categories, and artwork entry forms are listed below.

-The 2020 art contest will accept entries from April 6-7.
-Winners will be announced on April 10.
+This year’s art contest will accept entries from April 26-29.
+All entries should be placed in the boxes labeled “Art Contest Entries” in the lobby of both buildings.
+Winners will be announced on April 30.

 Kindergarten and 1st grade

 Ribbons will be awarded for first, second and third place in each category for each grade division at judge’s discretion.
 The Best of Show designation will be awarded to one entry in each grade division.